Best Of: Jude Law / Pedro Pascal

 And I hear stories now because I ask.

-And I also am met with the sort of desire to share and desire to tell what it meant for, you know,
+And I also am met with the sort of desire to share and desire to tell what it meant for, you know, my father's sisters to say goodbye to their brother

 in that way.

-Because the story that you came to learn, your parents were very young.
+live in the terror of the experience of her going into hiding.
+Because what's the story?
+Because the story that you you came to learn, your parents were very young.

-You were a baby and they fled from South America to the United States, to Texas.
+You were a baby, and they fled from South America to the United States, to Texas.

-and were likely to, you know, stay there were it not for somebody that helped hire my father into his lab in San Antonio, Texas.
+Yes, we had asylum in Denmark first, and were likely to, you know, stay there were it not for somebody that helped hire my father into his lab in San Antonio, Texas.
+Why were your parents exiled?

 Oh, well, they were involved in the opposition movement against the military regime under Pinochet.

-They were Allende supporters and frankly, just very young and liberal.
+They were Allende supporters and frankly just very young and liberal.

 And